 - Streaming real-time UAS KLV metadata multiplexed into an HD H.264 (MPEG-4) transport stream.
 Tactical exploitation systems can use VRSG's streaming video feed to visualize sensor payload imagery in real time and extract the UAV metadata.
 VRSG supports the KLV encoding of UAS telemetry in a compliant subset of NATO standard.

-- Coupling VRSG with remotely operated video-enhanced receiver (ROVER) devices, used by JTACs / FACs in close air support (CAS) missions.
-VRSG generates the simulated 3D scene and the range and coordinates of a designated target on the ROVER's monitor.
+- Coupling VRSG with a video receiver such as an ATAK or ROVER, used by JTACs / FACs in close air support (CAS) missions.
+VRSG generates the simulated 3D scene and the range and coordinates of a designated target on the ATAK or ROVER.

 - Connecting Cloud Cap Piccolo AutoPilot to VRSG via a third-party plugin.

 One aspect of training UAS operators entails interacting with JTACs in joint mission training.
 Training together in a networked synthetic environment, the UAS operator and the JTAC on the ground work together to identify the same target in a scene.